 Have you ever tried googling your company?
 You might have found the odd little nugget of information here and there, but overall a pretty minimal depiction of your business and all the hard work you’ve put in over the years.
 With every bit of content you share via your website and social media, you’re putting down little pieces of the jigsaw puzzle.
 Documenting important events, notable work and accomplishments, and even just day-to-day photos and updates: it all contributes to your company legacy, creating an impressive archive for you or anyone else to look back on.
 For a prospective client, whether or not they pick up the phone to you is often based on their first impression when they see your search engine results.
 Make sure you leave your digital footprint.

 The advantages of a decent digital marketing plan are boundless, so whatever your end goal, there’s really no reason to put off getting one in place.
 And once you’ve established your strategy and found your flow, a lot of the work can be automated, meaning you won’t find yourself spinning plates just to keep on top of it.

 So, where to start?
 It’s important to adopt a brand new perspective when entering the digital sphere: a willingness to evolve with trends and technology is paramount.
-If you need a bit of a leg-up, Seed delivers sector-specific digital marketing courses, so you can learn everything you need to know about marketing, in relation to the manufacturing industry.
+If you need a bit of a leg-up, Seed delivers digital marketing courses, so you can learn everything you need to know about to become a pro.
 We’ll work with you to harvest new creative ideas and methods to build a strategy that’s right for your business.